dchen077/LIS598ThesaurusViewer/README.md

 2. Asking ChatGPT to create a csv.file based on this basic javascript.
 The csv.file is end node only but one step at a time.
 3. Asking ChatGPT to create a javascript that can parse similar structured csv.file and create a tree view based on that.
 Verify the code by testing it myself, feeding it to new ChatGPT conversation and feeding it to CoPilot (CoPilot said ChatGPT did a "pretty nifty job.")
 4. Simplify the csv file to only include hierarchical concepts.
 Temporarilly omits related terms and use for.
 5. Conclusion: Forget about explaining what BT and NT are.
 Speak the language of the AI.

+*3-9-2025*<br>
+1. Currently every cells needed to be filled out to correctly display a hierarchical list.
+Empty cells are displayed as N/A and seemed to cause issue.